Five Reasons to Use Freeze-Dried Rose Petals Rather Than Fresh Rose Petals at Your Wedding

 How Many Rose Petals Will I Need?

-That depends on how you use them.
+That depends on how you plan to use them.

 The “average” number of petals per cup is about 35-40.
 The rose petal heart pictured above that we did took about 3 cups.

 One Last Tip When Using Freeze-Dried Rose Petals